mworks/mworks/doc/guide/running.rst

 Both MWServer and MWClient provide access to the console.
 To open the console window in MWServer, click the *Console* button.
 To have the console window open automatically when MWServer launches, click the *Preferences* button, select the *General* tab, and check the box next to "Open console window at startup".

 To open the console window in MWClient, click the magnifying glass icon.
-In the menu that pops up, select "Console (localhost)".
+In the menu that pops up, select "Console".

 Click the console window's *Clear* button, and run the example experiment again.
 When the experiment completes, the console should display messages similar to the following::